rust-unofficial/too-many-lists/src/fourth-peek.md

 Ok I'm just burning my computer.

-This is exactly the same logic as our singly linked stack.
+This is exactly the same logic as our singly-linked stack.
 Why are things different.
 WHY.

 The answer is really the whole moral of this chapter: RefCells make everything